Frequently Asked Questions in Ethics

 AMA Staff cannot recommend individual physicians.
 However, you may wish to use the AMA’s DoctorFinder, which can be used to search for physicians by name, location, or specialty.

 Physicians should encourage patients to obtain a second opinion when either the patient or the physician feels it is appropriate (Opinion 8.041 from the Code of Medical Ethics.)
 However, AMA Staff do not give specific medical advice.
 National specialty societies are responsible for developing specific practice standards and may be better equipped to assist you in finding medical information related to your concern.
-You may download a directory of medical specialty societies (PDF, KB).

 The patient’s right to receive information from his or her physician is a fundamental element of the patient-physician relationship.
 Therefore, it is important for a physician to make every effort to provide information to patients (see Opinion 10.01, Section 1, Fundamental Elements of the Patient-Physician Relationship).
 Furthermore, the physician has an ethical and legal obligation not to neglect their patients (see Opinion 8.11, "Neglect of Patient").